martin-rohwedder/movstream/docs/User_Guide.md

 * Change the application name, the default is movstream, but you can call it whatever you like.
 * Change the system language.
 Notice that this language will force all other users to see the application in the choosen language.
 * Local Directory.
 This is not editable from within the system.
 If you want to change the local directory, you have to stop the tomcat server, and change it in the system.properties file manually (Refer to section [1.4 Configure the Application for first use](https://github.com/martin-rohwedder/movstream/blob/master/docs/User_Guide.md#14-configure-the-application-for-first-use) in this guide).
 * External Locations.
 You have the option to provide external location where your movie files are saved.
 If you provide more than one, you should seperate them by a comma.
 Notice that if you specify and external location called `http://www.example.com`, then you have to create two directories named `movies` and `images`, where you have to put movie files and images inside.
-To learn more about External locations, please refer to the `(Add an external location section)` int his guide.
+To learn more about External locations, please refer to the `(Add an external location section)` in his guide.

 The next tab to be aware about is the 'Manage Movies' tab.
 In here you will find a button called 'Create New Movie', and it's here you have to provide information about the movie you want to add to the system.
 When movies are added to the system, you have the opportunity to edit or even delete movies from the system again.